 Statistics is the driving force in any quantitative career.
-It is the fundamental skill data scientists need to be able to understand and design statistical tests and analyses performed by modern software packages and programming languages.
-In this course, we start from the very basics of statistics and gradually build up your statistical thinking, enabling you to understand the more complex analyses carried out later in the program.
+It is the fundamental skill that a data scientist needs in order to understand and design statistical tests and analysis using modern software packages and programming languages.
+In this course, we start from the very basics and gradually build your statistical thinking.
+This, in turn, enables you to understand the more complex analyses carried out later in the program.